strubelab/alphafold/README.md

-# Alphafold in ibex
+# AlphaFold in Ibex
 ---
-Follow these steps to run alphafold in ibex:
+Follow these steps to run AlphaFold in Ibex:

-1. Login to ibex through your Terminal application (mac) with the command:
+1. Login to Ibex through your Terminal application (mac) with the command:

     ```bash
     $ ssh [your_username]@glogin.ibex.kaust.edu.sa